 If you use a machine learning model and have a reasonable volume of data, try limiting the time range of data analyzed to the last one or two quarters rather than the lifetime of the product.
 If products are redesigned, it may impact your scores.
 If the market significantly changes (which it certainly has during the COVID-19 pandemic), looking at older data sets won’t be of much help.

 There will be major market changes that can negatively impact a scoring model.
-Give your sales team a feedback mechanism and review the feedback on a monthly basis.
+Give your sales team a feedback mechanism and review the feedback every month.
 If you begin to receive a higher volume of negative feedback, it’s time to do some investigating.
 Did the product change?
 Did something happen in the market?
 Your model may need to be adjusted to match your new circumstances.

 A feedback mechanism is a great way to gauge how people feel about your model.
 Analyzing the data to determine whether or not your model is still statistically accurate is vital.